Ford Mondeo (first generation): Ford Contour and Mercury Mystique

-The Ford Contour and its rebadged Mercury variant, the Mercury Mystique, are North American versions of the first-generation Ford Mondeo, marketed for model years 1995-2000 as a four-door sedan, replacing the Ford Tempo and Mercury Topaz.
-Production at Kansas City Assembly in Claycomo, Missouri, and Cuautitlán Assembly started on August 15, 1994.
+The Ford Contour and its rebadged Mercury variant, the Mercury Mystique, are North American versions of the first-generation Ford Mondeo, marketed for model years 1995-2000 as a four-door sedan, replacing the Ford Tempo and Mercury Topaz. and manufactured at Kansas City Assembly in Claycomo, Missouri, and Cuautitlán Assembly beginning on August 15, 1994.

-Derived directly from (and developed together with) the Ford Mondeo Mk 1, the Contour and Mystique shared the Ford CDW27 platform with its European counterpart.
-In contrast to the first Ford "world car" (the 1981 Ford Escort), the Contour was redesigned slightly to better suit American demands.
+Co-developed together with the Ford Mondeo Mk 1, the Contour and Mystique shared the Ford CDW27 platform with their European counterpart.
+In contrast to the 1981 Ford Escort, the Contour was adapted to suit American demands.
 The three shared major systems, including body structure, powertrain, and suspension.

 While officially classified a mid-size car, the Contour was among the smallest sedans in the segment, with its interior dimensions becoming a point of criticism.

 The Contour and Mystique shared two engines with the Mondeo, a 125 hp 2.0 L Zetec inline-4 and a 170 hp 2.5 L Duratec V6; the 1.8L turbodiesel of the Mondeo was never sold in North America.
 A five-speed manual transmission was standard with both engines, with a four-speed automatic offered with as an option.

-The Ford Contour was produced with three trim levels: base-trim GL (1995-1997), a higher-content LX, and a sporty SE trim.
-The 2.0L engine was standard on GL and LX versions, with the 2.5L standard on SE-trim examples.
+The Ford Contour was offered in three trim levels: GL (1995-1997), a higher-content LX, and a sporty SE trim.
+The 2.0L engine was standard on GL and LX versions, with the 2.5L standard with SE trim.
 As a running change during 1996, a "Sport" option package was introduced for GL and SE-trim models.
 The Mercury Mystique was produced with two trim levels: standard-trim GS and higher-trim LS (with a "Sport" option package available for both versions); from 1997 to 1999, an undesignated base-trim Mystique was offered.

 Facelift

-Released in January 1997 for model year 1998, Ford introduced a updated version of the Contour and Mystique with redesigned front fascia, front and rear quarter panels, headlamps and taillamps.
-All three models added the model name to the rear door behind the passenger window (with Mercury adding its brand emblem).
+Released in January 1997 for the 1998 model year, Ford introduced an updated version of the Contour and Mystique with redesigned front fascia, front and rear quarter panels, headlamps and taillamps.
+All three models added the model name to the rear door behind the passenger window, with Mercury adding its brand emblem.

-For 1998, a high-performance version variant of the Ford Contour was introduced, the Ford SVT Contour (in line with the larger Ford Taurus SHO).
+For 1998, a high-performance version variant of the Ford Contour was introduced, the Ford SVT Contour.
 For 1999, the Ford Mondeo would introduce the ST200 trim; while sharing the powertrain of the SVT Contour, the Mondeo ST200 adapted different chassis and interior modifications from the SVT Contour.